 “Well,” he says, with a chuckle, “eight might be sufficient.”

-[NOTE: This article, originally published in Circus magazine, calls Bo Wagner a former Mouseketeer.
-This information, which I apparently gleaned from his record company bio and which was widely reported at the time, has since been shown to be incorrect.)
+[*NOTE: This article, originally published in Circus magazine, refers to Bo Wagner as a former Mouseketeer.
+This information, which I believe I gleaned from his record company bio and which was widely reported at the time, has since been shown to be incorrect.]